-3. Where an elected member wishes to make a complaint against another elected member, there is a strong expectation that they should first seek a resolution to their grievance in accordance with the separate pre-complaint protocol.
-If the grievance concerns an Alderman, assistance should be sought from the chair of the General Purposes Committee of Aldermen or the chair of the Nominations Committee of Aldermen ("the Aldermanic chairs").
-If the grievance concerns a Common Councillor, assistance should be sought from the Chief Commoner who may, where appropriate, nominate a member who formerly held that office to deal with the matter.
+3. Where an elected member wishes to make a complaint against another elected member, there is a strong expectation that they should first seek a resolution to their concern in accordance with the separate pre-complaint protocol.
+If the concern relates to the conduct of an Alderman, assistance should be sought from the chair of the General Purposes Committee of Alderman or the chair of the Nominations Committee of Alderman ("the Aldermanic chairs").
+If the concern relates to the conduct of a Common Councillor, assistance should be sought from the Chief Commoner who may, where appropriate, nominate a member who formerly held that office to deal with the matter.